-- 54. In response to this risk we will evaluate the significant expenditure streams (excluding payroll which is not deemed to be a significant risk area) and review the controls in place over accounting for expenditure.
-We will consider the Partnership's key areas of expenditure and obtain evidence that the expenditure is recorded in line with appropriate accounting policies and the policies have been applied consistently across the year. - 55.
-During the 2017/18 audit, it was identified that in the absence of the Partnership Director, appropriate contingency arrangements for the approval of expenditure were not in place.
-The Chair of the Partnership Board approved invoices from December 2017 until September 2018.
-During our 2018/19 audit, we will follow up on revised expenditure approval arrangements implemented by the Partnership and ensure that these have been consistently applied.
+53. In response to this risk we will evaluate the significant expenditure streams at the Partnership (excluding payroll which we do not consider to be a significant audit risk area) and review the controls in place over accounting for expenditure.
+We will consider the Partnership's key areas of expenditure and obtain evidence that the expenditure was recorded in line with appropriate accounting policies and the policies have been applied consistently across the year.